Susan Hayward: Personal life

 During World War II, Hayward supported the war effort by volunteering at the Hollywood Canteen, where she met her first husband, actor Jess Barker.
-They married on July 23, 1944, and on February 19, 1945, fraternal twin sons named Gregory and Timothy were born.
+They married on July 23, 1944, and in early 1945 fraternal twin sons were born.
 The marriage was turbulent, with a judge granting an interlocutory divorce decree on August 17, 1954.
 During the contentious divorce proceedings, Hayward stayed in the United States rather than join the Hong Kong location shoot for the film Soldier of Fortune.
 She shot her scenes on a sound stage with co-star Clark Gable in Hollywood.
 A few brief, distant scenes of Gable and a Hayward double walking near landmarks in Hong Kong were combined with the indoor shots.
-By April 1955, the stress of divorce proceedings and overwork prompted a suicide attempt.
+By April 1955, the stress of divorce proceedings and overwork prompted Hayward to attempt suicide by overdosing on sleeping pills.
+After taking the pills, she quickly regretted her decision and, in a panic, called her mother, who sent for the police; they had to break down the back door to reach her.
+Several months later, Hayward got into a violent fight with actress Jil Jarmyn after the latter found Hayward with her boyfriend, Donald Barry in his bedroom.
+When confronted about the fight, Hayward replied, "I'm red-haired and Irish, you know, and I don't let anybody call me names."

 In 1957, Hayward married Floyd Eaton Chalkley, commonly known as Eaton Chalkley, a successful Georgia rancher and businessman who had worked as a federal agent.
 The marriage was a happy one.
 They lived on a farm near Carrollton, Georgia, and owned property across the state line in Cleburne County, just outside Heflin, Alabama.
 She became a popular figure in the area in the late 1950s.
-Chalkley died on January 9, 1966.
+Chalkley died on January 9, 1966 due to a brain tumor.
 Hayward went into mourning and did little acting for several years.
 She took up residence in Florida, because she preferred not to live in her Georgia home without her husband.
 On June 30, 1966, she was baptized Catholic by Father Daniel J. McGuire at SS.
 Peter and Paul's Roman Catholic Church in the East Liberty section of Pittsburgh.
 Hayward had met McGuire, an acquaintance of Chalkley, in Rome eight years prior.

 Before her Catholic baptism, Hayward had been a proponent of astrology.
-She particularly relied on the advice of Carroll Righter, who called himself "the Gregarious Aquarius" and the self-proclaimed "Astrologer to the Stars", who informed her that the optimal time to sign a film contract was exactly 2:47 a.m., causing her to set her alarm for 2:45 so she could be sure to obey his instructions.
+She particularly relied on the advice of Carroll Righter, who called himself "the Gregarious Aquarius" and the self-proclaimed "Astrologer to the Stars", who informed her that the optimal time to sign a film contract was exactly 2:47 a.m., prompting her to set her alarm for 2:45 so she could be sure to follow his instructions.